elwayman02/ember-is-fastboot/README.md

 Ember Is Fastboot
 =================

-This addon provides a mixin to make it easy to know if your application or addon is currently in FastBoot mode.
+This addon provides a mixin to make it easy to know if your addon is currently in FastBoot mode.
 This approach is lovingly stolen from a great [PR](https://github.com/elwayman02/ember-user-activity/pull/67) made by [@tylerturdenpants](https://github.com/tylerturdenpants)!